icon

 The first step to becoming a wedding DJ is learning what makes other wedding DJs successful.
 Discussing the total expected audio equipment costs with other DJs can help you decide whether taking classes or investing in equipment is right for you as a beginner DJ.

 Delving into the high-pressure culture of weddings will play a significant role in deciding whether it’s right for you.
 As a wedding DJ, you have responsibility for one of the most important occasions in a person’s life.
 Because of the stress of planning a wedding, becoming a DJ depends on whether you feel comfortable with high-pressure situations.
-Talk to other DJs to discover the challenges they face and how they rise to the occasion.
-You aren’t just a club DJ at a wedding-- you’re the conductor of the entire celebration.
+Talk to other DJs to discover their challenges and how they rise to the occasion.
+You aren’t just a club DJ at a wedding — you’re the conductor of the entire celebration

 Take Classes on Audio Mixing